 In both cases, make sure to obtain a termination letter that indicates the reasons of the decision, when you became aware of it and when your last day was (Arbeitsbescheinigung).
 If you are just quitting your job, please note that you won’t be able to receive unemployment benefits in Germany for a period of 3 months after your registration at the Arbeitsagentur.

 What happens if you fail to register in time

 The Arbeitsagentur is incentivizing a pro-active approach to doing everything in time by threatening an exclusion of those benefits for a few weeks.
 In short, if you fail to register in time, be prepared to lose money.

 Failure to register in time will result in losing money.

 2 – Registering (online or not) as looking for a job

 It is recommended to use the online platform to register yourself as soon-to-be out of a job.
 You can do this very easily by following this link.
 You will need to first create an account on the platform (scroll down to “Noch nicht registriert“, tick the disclaimer boxes and click “Registrieren als Bewerber“).
 Once you have confirmed your account, you will be able to complete the rest of the process.
 If you are unsure about what to do, you can always call the hotline and get help in English if you have any questions about unemployment benefits in Germany.

-Once you have completed the first step, you will need to free up a few hours of your time to also go on site and register yourself as “properly” jobless.
+Once you have completed the first step, you will need to free up a few hours of your time to also go on site and register yourself as “properly” unemployed.
 This is to be done at the very latest on the first day without a job.
 You will go to your local Arbeitsagentur for that.
 If unsure where it is; use this form.
 Make sure to bring all the following documents with you:

 - Meldebescheinigung (Registration certificate)